help desk software

 Waynesboro, VA 22980

-The request shall state the action under review, and any information the member deems pertinent to the review.
-Management has developed and implemented a written process to include, at a minimum:
+The request shall state the action under review, the reason for the requested review, and any information the member deems pertinent to the review.
+These appeals are reviewed and acted on by the High Risk Committee.
+The High Risk Committee has developed and implemented a written process to include:

 • Receiving and documenting requests for review